-What You Can Do with a Psychology Degree
+What Can you do with a Psychology Degree?
+3 Relevant Fields

-I invite you to consider several career options, including some that you might have overlooked.
-For example, when thinking about pursuing a degree in psychology, you might have assumed you will become a therapist.
+Ashford invites you to consider several psychology career options, including some that you might have overlooked.
 It may not be as obvious that you could also work as a police or military officer, in business and industry, management, or even sales and marketing.

 A degree in psychology gives you a general understanding of the basics of human behavior, motivation, and personality.
-That understanding is so broad that you can apply it in many different areas, industries, or career paths.
-Becoming a therapist is only one option among many.
+That understanding is so broad that you can apply it in many different areas, industries, or career paths, and becoming a therapist is only one option among many.
 Here are a few other areas that you can explore with a degree in psychology.

 The job market for today's emerging psychology student is ripe with many, varied opportunities in numerous fields.
 Most importantly, you must also consider what kinds of work you are interested in and comfortable with, as well as your preferred environment.
 Ask yourself these questions: